inaimathi/cl-handlers/README.md

   - That there are no duplicate parameters
   - That the specified method is valid
   - That all annotations correspond to valid types (TODO)
-- Completely minimal error-handler table/definition system, but handlers should be able to specify their status codes (this would let you come up with more elaborate errors in some cases, but would still keep the safety net of a plain string handler)
+- Completely minimal error-handler table/definition system, but handlers can specify their status codes.
+This way, we have a guaranteed-working error system underneath a potentially highly custom and flexible set of error pages.
 - Method specializers are consed onto the path when we do a `trie-lookup`, and insertion from `define-handler`.
 - Turns out [`:clack`](http://quickdocs.org/clack/) is already cross-platform in pretty much the way this is trying to be, so I'll target that instead of rolling my own.
 Keep an eye on it; if `fukamachi` stops maintining it, might need to actually target individual servers.

 ### Notes FOR THE FUTURE
 - If it turns out that we want handlers that accept requests of any method, the easiest way to implement them seems to be
 	1. Conditionally consing the method onto the URL in `define-handler`
 	2. As part of `find-handler`, search for the naked path first then with the consed method.
+- We're doing a lot of work in `make-handler` that might never get used.
+We could analyze `body` and try to eliminate unnecessary intermediate functions and values, inlining where we can.